Orthopedics

 11. Frozen shoulder (adhesive capsulitis): Characterized by stiffness and pain in the shoulder joint, often resulting from injury or prolonged immobilization.

-13. Tennis elbow (lateral epicondylitis): An overuse injury causing pain on the outer side of the elbow due to inflammation of tendons attached to the lateral epicondyle.
+12. Tennis elbow (lateral epicondylitis): An overuse injury causing pain on the outer side of the elbow due to inflammation of tendons attached to the lateral epicondyle.

-14. Golfer's elbow (medial epicondylitis): Like tennis elbow but affects the inner side of the elbow due to inflammation of tendons attached to the medial epicondyle.
+13. Golfer's elbow (medial epicondylitis): Like tennis elbow but affects the inner side of the elbow due to inflammation of tendons attached to the medial epicondyle.

-15. Bursitis: Inflammation of fluid-filled sacs called bursae that cushion joints, commonly occurring in both shoulders and elbows.
+14. Bursitis: Inflammation of fluid-filled sacs called bursae that cushion joints, commonly occurring in both shoulders and elbows.

-16. Tendinitis: Inflammation of a tendon, often caused by repetitive motions or overuse injuries, leading to pain, and swelling in affected areas.
+15. Tendinitis: Inflammation of a tendon, often caused by repetitive motions or overuse injuries, leading to pain, and swelling in affected areas.

-1. Arthroscopic rotator cuff repair: Arthroscopic surgery uses small incisions and a specialized camera and tools to repair tendons, ligaments or cartilage issues.
+1. Arthroscopic Rotator Cuff Repair: Arthroscopic surgery uses small incisions and a specialized camera and tools to repair tendons, ligaments or cartilage issues.
 During arthroscopic rotator cuff repair, shoulder surgeons can insert the camera through an incision near your shoulder and then use special tools to reconnect torn areas of your rotator cuff.

-2. Superior capsular reconstruction: If your doctor can’t fully repair your rotator cuff, you might need arthroscopic superior capsular reconstruction instead.
+2. Superior Capsular Reconstruction: If your doctor can’t fully repair your rotator cuff, you might need arthroscopic superior capsular reconstruction instead.
 In this procedure, your orthopedic surgeon will connect your arm bone to your shoulder with grafted tissues.
 This connection helps support your shoulder so it can move as it should.

 3. Acromioplasty: In this arthroscopic procedure, your doctor will look inside your shoulder joint for bone spurs, tissues or other growths that could painfully press against your shoulder tendons.
 To relieve pain, they can remove the bone spurs and part of the acromion (shoulder bone).